Notion vs Google Keep (2026): Workspace OS or Sticky Notes?

 1. Pricing

-Notion.
-Free Personal.
-Plus $10/member/month.
-Business $20/member/month.
-Enterprise is custom per Notion pricing page (May 2026).
+Notion has a free Personal tier, Plus at $10/member/month, Business at $20/member/month, and custom Enterprise pricing per the Notion pricing page in May 2026.
 Annual billing saves up to 20%.
-Notion AI is included on Business and Enterprise; Free and Plus get a trial only.
+Notion AI is included on Business and Enterprise, while Free and Plus get a trial only.

-Verdict.
 Keep wins on cost.
 Anyone hunting cheaper Keep replacements should also see Google Keep alternatives, and Microsoft-ecosystem readers may prefer the OneNote vs Google Keep breakdown or the Evernote vs Google Keep comparison for free-tier tradeoffs.
+For the broader option set, see Evernote alternatives and OneNote alternatives.

 2. Capture Speed

-Google Keep.
-Tap-and-type opens a new note in under a second per public benchmarks.
-Voice button transcribes in real time.
-Photo capture runs OCR client-side.
-The Microsoft Work Trend Index 2024 research reported employees switch contexts 275 times per day on average; sub-second capture latency keeps the in-flight thought intact.
+Google Keep opens a new note in under a second per public benchmarks.
+The voice button transcribes in real time, and photo capture runs OCR client-side.
+Microsoft Work Trend Index 2024 reported employees switch contexts 275 times per day on average, so sub-second capture latency keeps the in-flight thought intact.

 3. Structure and Organization

-Notion.
-Pages, subpages, relational databases, multiple views (table, board, gallery, calendar, timeline), filters, sorts, formulas, rollups, API per Notion pricing page (May 2026).
-Karpicke & Roediger 2008 research on retrieval practice (80% vs 36% one-week recall) maps onto Notion's databases: a weekly-review database that surfaces stale items beats a flat list of notes you forget.
+Notion gives you pages, subpages, relational databases, table, board, gallery, calendar, and timeline views, plus filters, sorts, formulas, rollups, and an API.
+Karpicke & Roediger 2008 research on retrieval practice maps onto Notion's databases because a weekly-review database that surfaces stale items beats a flat list of notes you forget.

-Google Keep.
-Notes, labels, color-coding, pinning.
-No subpages, no databases, no nesting.
-The flat structure is the entire pitch; Keep's design assumption is that you find by recency or color, not by hierarchy.
+Google Keep gives you notes, labels, color-coding, and pinning.
+There are no subpages, databases, or nested structures.
+The flat structure is the entire pitch, and Keep's design assumption is that you find by recency or color rather than hierarchy.

-Verdict.
-Notion wins decisively.
+Notion wins structure.
 For a deeper Evernote-style capture-and-search alternative, see Notion vs Evernote.

 4. Search

-Notion.
-Full-text search across the workspace per Notion pricing page (May 2026), with filters by database, page, person.
-Search latency is 200-500ms on a 1,000-page workspace per public benchmarks; large team workspaces (10K+ pages) can hit 1-2s, the kind of friction Microsoft Work Trend Index 2024 research framed as a daily productivity tax.
+Notion provides full-text search across the workspace, with filters by database, page, and person.
+Search latency is 200-500ms on a 1,000-page workspace per public benchmarks.
+Large team workspaces with 10K+ pages can hit 1-2s, the kind of friction Microsoft Work Trend Index 2024 research framed as a daily productivity tax.

-Google Keep.
-Searches typed text, OCR'd text in images, and labels per Google Keep documentation page (May 2026).
-Returns results in Google Drive search too, which means a phrase from a 2018 receipt photo surfaces alongside a Doc you wrote yesterday.
+Google Keep searches typed text, OCR'd text in images, and labels per Google Keep documentation in May 2026.
+It also returns results in Google Drive search, which means a phrase from a 2018 receipt photo can surface alongside a Doc you wrote yesterday.

 5. Voice and Photo Capture

-Google Keep.
-Voice memos transcribe automatically and store both audio and text per Google Keep documentation page (May 2026).
-Photos run OCR; text is searchable.
-Mueller & Oppenheimer 2014 research on note-taking found typed verbatim notes underperformed handwritten reformulation; voice-to-text falls in between, but Keep's preserved-audio fallback means the original utterance survives even when transcription mangles a name.
+Google Keep transcribes voice memos automatically and stores both audio and text.
+Photos run OCR, and the text becomes searchable.
+Mueller & Oppenheimer 2014 found typed verbatim notes underperformed handwritten reformulation.
+Voice-to-text falls somewhere in between, but Keep's preserved-audio fallback means the original utterance survives even when transcription mangles a name.

 6. Collaboration and Sharing

-Notion.
-Real-time collaborative editing, granular permissions (read, comment, edit, full access), public sharing with custom domains.
+Notion supports real-time collaborative editing and granular permissions, including read, comment, edit, and full access.
+It also supports public sharing with custom domains.

-Google Keep.
-Share a note with one or more Google accounts.
-Real-time edits work.
-No granular permissions.
+Google Keep lets you share a note with one or more Google accounts.
+Real-time edits work, but granular permissions do not.

-Verdict.
 Notion wins for teams.
-Keep wins for "shared shopping list with my partner."
+Keep wins for lightweight sharing, like a shopping list with a partner.

 7. Google Workspace Integration

-Google Keep.
-Built into Gmail sidebar, Google Calendar reminders, Google Drive search, Google Docs sidebar per Google Keep documentation page (May 2026).
-The sidebar widget surfaces Keep notes inside any Workspace app without context-switching, which the Microsoft Work Trend Index 2024 research framed as the single largest productivity recovery for knowledge workers running multiple tools.
+Google Keep is built into the Gmail sidebar, Google Calendar reminders, Google Drive search, and the Google Docs sidebar.
+The sidebar widget surfaces Keep notes inside Workspace apps without a context switch, which is exactly the kind of friction Microsoft Work Trend Index 2024 framed as a productivity drain for knowledge workers.

-Notion.
-Has Google Drive embeds and Notion Calendar (Google Calendar two-way sync) per Notion pricing page (May 2026).
-Less native; the Notion Calendar app launched 2024 and remains a separate desktop binary, not a Workspace add-on.
+Notion has Google Drive embeds and Notion Calendar with Google Calendar two-way sync.
+The integration is less native because Notion Calendar launched in 2024 as a separate desktop app, not a Workspace add-on.

-Verdict.
-Keep wins decisively for Workspace users.
-Notion's integrations exist but require a context switch every time you reach for them, and that latency compounds across a busy workday.
+Keep wins for Workspace users.
+Notion's integrations exist, but they require a context switch every time you reach for them.

 8. AI Features

-Notion AI included on Business and Enterprise; Free and Plus get a trial only per Notion pricing page (May 2026).
-Summaries, rewrites, action items, workspace Q&A. The Ahrefs 600K-page AI-content study reported 86.5% of top-ranked pages now use some AI assistance, and Notion's Q&A pulls directly from your workspace database, which is the kind of grounded retrieval that pattern rewards.
+Notion AI is included on Business and Enterprise, while Free and Plus get a trial only per Notion pricing in May 2026.
+It handles summaries, rewrites, action items, and workspace Q&A. The Ahrefs 600K-page AI-content study reported 86.5% of top-ranked pages now use some AI assistance, and Notion's Q&A pulls directly from your workspace database.

-Google Keep.
-No native AI in Keep specifically; Google's Gemini in Workspace summarizes Drive content but does not deeply integrate with Keep notes per Google's Workspace AI page (May 2026).
+Google Keep has no native AI in Keep specifically.
+Gemini in Workspace summarizes Drive content, but it does not deeply integrate with Keep notes per Google's Workspace AI page in May 2026.

-Verdict.
-Notion wins.
+Notion wins AI.
 For an AI-grounded synthesis layer that reads from either, see smart notes app.

 When to Pick Google Keep